raydot/nailing-the-coding-interview/chapters/03-strings.md

 What is the improvement in Big O with this second approach?
 Why?

+> > 📝 **NOTE**
-> [!NOTE]
+>
-> When you use built-in functions always be aware that some of them might modify the data they return, and some might not.
+> > When you use built-in functions always be aware that some of them might modify the data they return, and some might not.
 See the section on "Immutability, Side-Effects, and Strings" later in this chapter for a list of things to keep in mind when working with strings.

 I will revisit the construction of some of these functions in the upcoming "Arrays" chapter, but hopefully this has helped you start to see the importance of these basic string manipulation problems and why they might come up in programming tests.